 Versioning is the simplest way to protect data from unintended actions.
 However, it results in larger bucket sizes as objects are versioned and can lead to a higher number of interdependencies between the objects as well as the risk of hidden object dependencies.
 These factors can be mitigated with Life Cycle Management.

-In addition to its data protection benefits, versioning serves as the foundation other key MinIO features including:
+In addition to its data protection benefits, MinIO's object storage versioning serves as the foundation of other key features including:

 Versioning requires Erasure Coding and a minimum of four disks.